jjjermiah/jjjermiah/README.md

-# Jermiah Joseph
+# Jermiah J. Joseph
-## Bioinformatics Analyst at BHKLab, Princess Margaret Cancer Research Centre
+## Software Developer and Bioinformatics Analyst at the BHKLab, Princess Margaret Cancer Research Centre

 Welcome to my page!
-I am a Western University Alumni with a MSc. in Medical Biophysics and a BSc. in Integrated Science Honors Specializing in Computer Science.
+I am a recent Western University Alumni with a MSc. in Medical Biophysics and a BSc. in Integrated Science Honors Specializing in Computer Science.

 I will be updating this with more information about myself soon.
 Stay tuned!

+- 🌱 I’m currently learning the fundamentals of software development, Google Cloud Platform, and Bioinformatics
+- 🤔 I'm looking for help with finding resources to learn about developing reproducible workflows

 ---